 As mentioned below, our few tests of credit card and security trust logos on the payment step have not shown a conversion lift.

-Growth Rock Recommendation: This is an easy test to run and we suggest you try it as many have reported data suggesting trust and security messages improve conversion rate.
+Growth Rock Recommendation: This is an easy test to run and we suggest you try it as many have reported data suggesting trust seals and security messages improve conversion rate.
 Just don’t hold your breath for a conversion increase.
-If you have a message now, it could be worth testing removing it.
+If you have a trust seal or security message on your site currently, it could be worth testing removing it.
 In our view, if something is not helping, its best to remove it to keep experiences as clean and distraction free as possible.

 Total Savings Highlighted in a Separate Line Item?